willianmassayuki/job-listing/README.md

-# Job listings with filtering
+# Job listing with filtering

 ![Design preview for the Job listings with filtering coding challenge](./design/Screenshots/desktop2.png)